 If you have a health-related need requiring you to bring equipment, beverages or snacks into the testing room or to take extra or extended breaks, you need to request accommodations before scheduling your appointment.
 Find out how you can request an accommodation.

 - How do I know if I've passed the HiSET exam?

 Each of the five subtests in the HiSET exam is scored on a scale of 1–20.
 In order to pass you must do all three of the following:

-- Score at least 8 out of 20 on each of the five subtests
+- achieve a score at least 8 on each of the five individual subtests